Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-56-dataquake.md

 At least there was a dusty sign on the wall at the end of the corridor that pointed him to the grazery.
 He set a brisk pace, followed the sign, found the eating hall empty apart from a bewildered female who was slumped on the ground with her hands over her head, groaning and rippling the dull red of pain.
 Thirst or no thirst, Furfeg was much too gallant to ignore her.

-“…Do you need help?” he tried to say.
+"…Do you need help?" he tried to say.
 What came out was a strangled wheeze that caught and seized like a malfunctioning engine.
 Had he not *spoken* in more than a year?
 He did his best to harrumph the obstruction away, and eventually managed to croak out his query in a thin, raspy ghost of his usual tone.

-She rolled an eye open and gave him an anguished look. “….Headache…”
+She rolled an eye open and gave him an anguished look. "….Headache…"

 He found painkillers, and water.
 Every nerve in his body wanted to gulp down the first cup for himself, but he resisted and instead watched her drink and take the pill before he finally slaked his own thirst, which took three cups.